-Amesite Demonstrates AI Content Generation with AI Narration on its V6 Platform, Showing How Any Customer Can Scale Offerings
+Amesite Demonstrates AI Content Generation With AI Narration On Its V6 Platform, Showing How Any Customer Can Scale Offerings

-/EIN News/ -- DETROIT, April 18, 2023 (GLOBE NEWSWIRE) -- Amesite Inc. (NASDAQ: AMST), a leading artificial intelligence software company offering a cloud-based learning platform for business and education markets, announces today the demonstration of AI generated content with AI narration capabilities on its recently launched Version 6.0 platform, complementing its recent GPT-4 integration.
+DETROIT, April 18, 2023 (GLOBE NEWSWIRE) – Amesite Inc. AMST, a leading artificial intelligence software company offering a cloud-based learning platform for business and education markets, announces today the demonstration of AI generated content with AI narration capabilities on its recently launched Version 6.0 platform, complementing its recent GPT-4 integration.
 The capabilities, demonstrated in Amesite’s free-to-the-public course on ChatGPT, demonstrate how content can be created with high efficiency and scalability, along with purpose-built, AI-driven features to support user learning.

 Amesite CEO, Dr. Ann Marie Sastry said, “Generative AI models are producing increasingly realistic and advanced outputs, enabling more efficient production of content and instruction to make education more accessible.
 Use of AI is transforming instructional design to make it more effective, lower cost and more relevant, and Amesite is committed to making sure our Customers can utilize it to build their content portfolios.”